 CyberCode

-AR technology dates to Sony CSL’s project in the ‘90s
+AR technology dates to Sony Computer Science Laboratory(Sony CSL) project in the ‘90s

 サイバーコード_ページ用Real-world scenes photographed by cameras.
 Characters and computer graphics.
 Augmented reality (AR), which integrates those materials seamlessly, has become familiar as a technology for smartphone navigation and live TV broadcasts of sports events.
 Sony CSL has engaged in AR research since the early 1990s, and its first successful result was CyberCode.
-CyberCode was first proposed in 1996 by CSL’s Jun Rekimoto.
+CyberCode was first proposed in 1996 by Sony CSL CSO and Research Director of Kyoto research Jun Rekimoto.
 Using such inexpensive sensors as a Web camera, he found that it was possible to identify printed two-dimensional codes and detect their three-dimensional positions and directions.An example of CyberCode AR technology Look into CyberCode through a Web or smartphone camera →you will see a projected image integrated into computer graphics, which seems as if it exists in the real world. ※Artist’s rendition of an image projected on the screen.

 How CyberCode works